 Typical Regimen: Folic acid 5mg orally once a week (to be taken the day after the methotrexate).
-This is the typical regimen however a different dosing regimen (e.g. upto 3 times per week) may be recommended in selected patients.
-(This is dependent on individual patient factors).
-(NB: Regardless of regimen used, it is important to inform the patient not to take folic acid on the same day as methotrexate).
+A different dosing regimen (e.g. upto 3-5 times per week) may be recommended in selected patients.
+(This is dependent on individual patient factors.)